Jayleeva/42minishell/README.md

 https://www.cs.purdue.edu/homes/grr/SystemsProgrammingBook/Book/Chapter5-WritingYourOwnShell.pdf

 when you type a command, the only reason your computer knows how to find the application corresponding to that command is that the PATH environment variable tells it where to look.
+Les commandes ont besoin des differents paths de la norme PATH? comment je sais lequel exactement, et commentj'y accede?

 Steps:
 - Create a loop that stops only when receiving an exit command, and that allows the user to give as many inputs as they want, one by one.
 DONE